thaven/oauth/README.md

 - oauth 0.2.x: vibe.d ~>0.8.0-beta.6

 # API Overview
-Full documentation is in the source, here is just an overview of the 0.1.0+ API.

 You'll need at least one `OAuthProvider`.
 Support for various authorization providers is included, and it's easy to add your own.
 You generally don't